Suspension Training for Beginners: Everything You Need to Know

-As you know, you can strength build with just your bodyweight.
+As you know, you can build strength with just your bodyweight.
 Just check out our HIIT blogs here, here, and here!
-But, TRX takes bodyweight training to the next level, suspending you in order to challenge your balance, mobility, coordination, and strength.
+But, suspension training takes bodyweight training to the next level, suspending you to challenge your balance, mobility, coordination, and strength.
 As soon as you try a lunge, you will see how wobbly suspension training can truly make you feel.
-This type of training allows you to do bodyweight workouts that can typically only be done on gym equipment.
+This type of training allows you to do a bodyweight workout routine that can typically only be done on gym equipment.
 Moves like chest flies, rows, curls, shoulder flies, chest presses, and even standing planks can all be accomplished with the suspension trainer.
 The more that you work with suspension training, the more versatile you will see it is.
-And, after just a few weeks, you will notice yourself becoming substantially stronger.
+And, after just a few weeks, you will notice yourself becoming substantially stronger with suspension training.

 Probably one of our favorite things about suspension training is that you are in control of the difficulty level.
-Meaning beginners can adjust their stances or body positions in order to make exercises meet their needs, and in the same way, an experienced athlete can also adjust their body position in order to create a much more difficult exercise.
-This means that everyone can push beyond their current fitness limits and become stronger.
+Suspension training for beginners gives you the ability to adjust your stance or body position to make the exercise meet your needs, regardless of your fitness level.
+In the same way, an experienced athlete can also adjust their body position to create a much more strenuous exercise.
+This means that everyone can push themselves beyond their current fitness limits and become stronger.

 Where Can I Get A Guided Suspension Training Workout?

 There are plenty of TRX instructions online.
-You can find guided exercises on YouTube and tutorials on Pinterest, but if you want to be guided through an exercise in real life, join us in Team Training.
-Our strength section allows you to work with various tools from free weights to BOSU balls, but we also work with suspension cables.
-Our coaches will be there to adjust your form and cheer you through a difficult training session.
+You can find guided suspension training exercises on YouTube and tutorials on Pinterest, but if you want to have someone guide you through an exercise in real life, join us in Team Training.
+Our strength section allows you to work with various tools from free weights to BOSU balls, but we also work with suspension training TRX cables.
+Our coaches will be there to adjust your form and cheer you through a challenging strength training session.
 Feel free to speak up and ask for adjustments as needed, we are here for you and want to make sure that you are getting the most out of your Team Training experience.